Christina Bianco: Career

-In December 2017, Bianco wrote a Christmas concert titled "O Come All Ye Divas" for a 15 performance run at Charing Cross Theatre in London.
+In December 2017, Bianco wrote a Christmas concert titled "O Come All Ye Divas" for a 15-performance run at Charing Cross Theatre in London.
 The musical arrangements were created by Bianco and her long time accompanist, Joe Louis Robinson.

-Christina starred as The Narrator in Joseph And The Amazing Technicolor Dreamcoat at the Drury Lane Theatre (Illinois).
+Bianco starred as The Narrator in Joseph and the Amazing Technicolor Dreamcoat at the Drury Lane Theatre in Illinois.

-Christina's Celine Dion and Julie Andrews impressions can be heard on RuPaul's Drag Race: All Stars Season 3, episode 2, "Drag Divas Live."
+Bianco's Celine Dion and Julie Andrews impressions can be heard on RuPaul's Drag Race: All Stars Season 3, episode 2, "Drag Divas Live."

-In early 2018, Christina performed to critical acclaim at the Adelaide Cabaret Festival.
-In December 2018, Christina made her Sydney Opera House debut with her Christmas show "O Come All Ye Divas."
-Soon after, she returned to Australia in January 2019 to perform "Me Myself And Everyone Else" as part of [Perth Fringeworld].
+In early 2018, she performed to critical acclaim at the Adelaide Cabaret Festival.
+In December 2018, Bianco made her Sydney Opera House debut with her Christmas show "O Come All Ye Divas."
+Soon after, she returned to Australia in January 2019 to perform "Me, Myself and Everyone Else" as part of Fringe World in Perth.

-In 2018, Christina recorded and released her first live album, "Life Of The Party."
+In 2018, Bianco recorded and released her first live album, Life of the Party.
 The album was crowdfunded by her fans through Indiegogo.

-She has publicly stated that she plans to return to the Edinburgh Fringe Festival in 2019, before her second UK tour.
+She publicly stated that she planned to return to the Edinburgh Fringe Festival in 2019, before her second UK tour.

-Christina starred in the Paris premiere of the Broadway musical Funny Girl at the Théâtre Marigny through early March 2020.
-The reviews have unanimously praised her performance as well as the production with the New York Times noting that “much like Streisand, who won an Academy Award for the 1968 film adaptation, Bianco pours irresistible life into the role.”
+Bianco starred in the Paris premiere of the Broadway musical Funny Girl at the Théâtre Marigny through early March 2020.
+The reviews unanimously praised her performance as well as the production, with The New York Times noting that "much like Streisand, who won an Academy Award for the 1968 film adaptation, Bianco pours irresistible life into the role."